 Having a comprehensive legal framework at an asset management firm will ensure a consistent approach to documentation, transparency for auditors and investors, and reduce liability issues.

 Investors also want to see a high level of regulatory and investor protection should adverse situations arise.
-In short, they want a firm to have its ducks in a row rather than be surprised that it doesn’t at the worst possible moment.
+In short, they want a firm to have its ducks in a row rather than be surprised when it doesn’t, at the worst possible moment.

 Through due diligence, many investors now perform a rigorous review of the firm’s operational and compliance procedures before committing major capital.
-A simple request for the table of contents to the compliance manual allows them to verify comprehensiveness and some can—and will—take it a step further and want to see the specifics of valuation procedures, or how the process is distributed throughout the firm.
+A simple request for the table of contents to the compliance manual allows them to verify comprehensiveness.
+Some can—and will—take it a step further and want to see the specifics of valuation procedures, or how the process is distributed throughout the firm.

 As investors have become more educated on the investment process, they have also become more aware of the legal issues surrounding it.
 They arrive knowing SEC regulations and local jurisdiction laws and want assurances that they are being met.

 - Staff will understand the gravity of the issues and senior management’s interest and support;